ryanabx/desktop-entry-daemon/README.md

-# xdg-temp-daemon
+# desktop-entry-daemon

-A daemon to manage temporary XDG data!
+A daemon to manage temporary desktop entries!

 ### Projects that use this dbus service